 Audio quality is of great importance for video production.
 Utilizing a shotgun mic for DSLR is a fast and simple method to improve the sound quality.
 It can not only be mounted on your camera but also attached to boom pole or tripod to stay close to the talents.
 Today we will make a basic introduction to its features, design, and audio performance.
 You can get to know it and broaden your options when shopping for recording equipment.

-High directionality is the leading feature that distinguishes shotgun microphone from other types.
+Shotgun microphone distinguishes from other types by its high directionality.
 It is more directional, which means that it focuses on the on-axis sounds or captures target sounds from the direction that it is pointed to and blocks ambient sounds from the sides and rear.
 It is typically used to record sound sources that is in the distance or cannot be miked closely.

 Design - Interference tube works to offer directionality and differs in length